 So this is generally what happens; a local clinic will come to us and say “Hey, we need a website and boy, would it be great if our clients could fill out all the medical forms on our website, prior to coming in to our clinic, and that way they don’t have to sit in the waiting room getting sick from all these other clients filling out these lengthy forms, when they can just do it at home.”
 And we think wow, that is a great idea, however we are NOT going to do it.
 Why?
 Because it has to be HIPAA compliant.
 There are certain third party companies that you can use to do this but it’s nothing we are going to put in your website because we would have to do so much maintenance and lock down our servers so much that it would price us out of the market and you don’t want to do that.

 So, if you are a clinic that is looking for a website, we can still help you.
 We have lots of clients that run dentist offices, we have a vet clinic, don’t know if vets are related to HIPAA, and we have other clinics that still have a great website.
 We just make sure that they know that you can’t have a form on your website that is going to make patient information vulnerable to hackers or people like that.
 But there are other solutions like making a PDF available that they can fill out at home and bring in prior to the visit and a number of other ways to do it.
 For more information, here’s a detailed article all about HIPAA compliance.

-Here’s a great article that list the third party vendors.
+Check out our list of third-party vendors HIPAA compliance.
 So it does streamline that process.
 Give it a read and you will know what to do next.